Introduction

 | Blinking Amber | Battery problem |

-| No Light | Adapter or power issue |
+| No Light | Power issue |

-Press the Power Button Correctly
+Press the Power Button Properly

 - Press once